This policy applies to information that SCPA collects:

 - To carry out SCPA’s obligations and enforce SCPA’s rights arising from any contracts entered into between you and SCPA, including for billing and collection.

-- To notify you about changes to SCPA’s Website or any products or services SCPA offers or provide though it.
+- To notify you about changes to SCPA’s Websites or Apps or any products or services SCPA offers or provide though it.

-- To allow you to participate in interactive features on SCPA’s Website.
+- To allow you to participate in interactive features on SCPA’s Websites or Apps.

-- To provide status updates on the Website.
+- To provide status updates on the Websites or Apps.

 - In any other way SCPA may describe when you provide the information.